Day 2Bessyboot Mon 3 Aug

 We have tried to make this as family friendly as possible for competitors within the constraints of accessing a high fell and parking availability.
 The Near Start is on the route to the other starts and the courses will also finish here.
 Parents/shadowers of White & Yellow course competitors can proceed on to the main starts from here.

-Parents/carers of competitors using the low start who want to accompany them to the start, can then retrace 200m back to join the route to the High start for their own course.
+Parents/carers of competitors using the Low start who want to accompany them to the start, can then retrace 200m back to join the route to the High start for their own course.

 Courses and Terrain